Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Below you will find a list of some of the most popular fruits available.
 Included with each fruit is directions for how to clean your chosen fruit, "Vegan Flavor Matches" that will help you create your very own recipe, and a fruit nutrition link that may come in handy for you.

-Those fruits that appear in RED are among "The Dirty Dozen" and should be purchased organic, or cleansed thoroughly with Veggie Wash® (or similar), rinsed well and peeled (if desired).
+Those fruits that appear in BROWN are among "The Dirty Dozen" and should be purchased organic, or cleansed thoroughly with Veggie Wash® (or similar), rinsed well and peeled (if desired).

 Choose apples that are firm and solid...and ORGANIC.
 Beware of mushy spots, or those that are in some way bruised.
 Sometimes the skin may have a small tan rough spot, and this is fine and may actually indicate a very tasty apple.